 - Inventory – This section includes a description of the inventory included in the sale, as well as who will count the inventory, the buyer, the seller, or an inventory valuation service.
 It also provides adjustments to the purchase price based on the difference in inventory between signing and closing and a representation discussing the condition and salability of the inventory.

 - Contingencies – The purchase agreement sometimes contains contingencies if a substantial period of time passes between signing and closing.
 Buyer contingencies can hinge on obtaining financing, obtaining a license, transferring a lease, or getting franchise approval.
-The agreement may also be contingent on the buyer approving the seller’s credit and financial position, if the buyer is offering the seller financing.
+The agreement may also be contingent on the seller approving the buyer's credit and financial position, if the seller is offering the seller financing.

 - Earnest Money Deposit – The agreement outlines who holds the earnest money deposit, whether it is refundable or non-refundable, and the conditions for refunding the deposit.